- Category

 Notably, around 10% of those completing the program go on to serve in Ukraine’s Armed Forces.

 The instructors here are no strangers to the front lines.
-Veterans of some of the fiercest battlegrounds, many come from the 3rd Separate Assault Brigade and the Azov Brigade.
+Veterans of some of the fiercest battlegrounds, many come from the 3rd Separate Assault Brigade.
 Leading them is Volodymyr Avdeyenko, a battle-hardened veteran who explains the organization’s mission:

 “We want people to be able to defend themselves and provide first aid.
 What’s happening in Ukraine now isn’t just about survival—it’s about standing strong for the country’s future.
 The goal is to cultivate a more conscious, unified community, bringing civilians together in solidarity, connecting them to the military as if they were part of it.”